 Prior to joining the Fed, I served as an Assistant Professor at the UC Davis Department of Economics from 2017–2019.
-At UC Davis, I taught an undergraduate course in Intermediate Microeconomics and a second-year PhD course in Labor Economics.
-I was also affiliated with the UC Davis Center for Poverty Research, a consortium of social scientists studying poverty and the safety net.
+At UC Davis, I taught an undergraduate course in Intermediate Microeconomics and a second-year PhD course in Labor Economics, and I was affiliated with the UC Davis Center for Poverty Research.

 You can reach me by email at firstname.lastname@example.org.